 Virtual environments are a core component of Python development.
 Automation can make virtual environment creation a little easier.

-For example, after setting a directory to create virtual environments in, the following script:
+For example, after setting a directory to create virtual environments in and a projects directory, the following script:

 The full script is available below: